ODS: A self-reporting system for radio telescopes to coexist with adaptive satellite constellations: How ODS Works

-ODS is an autonomous avoidance informing database queryable by satellite operators through a REST API.
-Within this framework, each NRAO/GBO radio telescope site self-reports a variety of parameters about its near-term scheduled operations, including estimated pointing positions, along with observing frequency and time ranges, to the ODS database at a prearranged window ahead of time before the observation starts.
-The subscribed satellite operator(s) can constantly access and monitor the ODS database during the coordination to adapt the tasking of their constellation(s) in real-time when an overlapping frequency range is present.
-The ODS data is saved in a dedicated database (DB) designed for this data sharing purpose solely between prearranged partners (in this case, NRAO and SpaceX).
+The \href{https://obs.vla.nrao.edu/ods/}{ODS API}, using the OpenAPI~v3.1.0 specification, acts as a wrapper for writing and reading from the DB.
+It can be created in multiple languages, such as JavaScript or Python.
+The system consists of a Data Sender program at each NRAO/GBO telescope, which first validates the telescope's near-term scheduled operational data against the predefined JSON format and requirements before \edit{passing them through the ODS API, which subsequently writes data to the ODS \edit{DB} for the satellite operator clients} at \edit{some buffer ahead of time (typically within half an hour)} before the observation starts.
+This buffer time is needed for the satellite network to uplink and propagate the queried ODS data to the entire constellation.
+The satellite operator(s) can constantly access and monitor the ODS DB during the coordination to adapt the tasking of their constellation(s) in near real-time when an ODS frequency range overlaps with their DL channels is present.
+The ODS data is stored in a dedicated DB designed for information exchange solely between partners within a coordination agreement (e.g., NRAO and SpaceX).
 A schematic of the ODS system is shown in Figure~\ref{fig:ods_framework_diagram}.

-The NRAO ODS API, using the OpenAPI~v3.1.0 specification, acts as a wrapper for writing and reading from the database.
-It can be created in multiple languages, such as JavaScript or Python.
-The system consists of a Data Sender program at each NRAO/GBO telescope, which first validates the telescope's operational data against the predefined JSON format and requirements before writing it to the ODS database and subsequently publishing for external subscribers.

-\subsection{ODS adoption for NRAO/GBO facilities}
+\subsection{ODS Adoption for NRAO/GBO Facilities}

-The ODS system is currently operational at the VLA in New Mexico.
-The NRAO ODS system at the VLA reports the upcoming observations to the REST API with some buffer ahead of time, and SpaceX uses this information to schedule its network of satellites.
-Since August 2024, SpaceX has shared a weekly summary of log files that record the times of inner and outer boresight encounters, and these time-stamped log files have been used to validate the correct operation of the ODS/TBA interface at the VLA.
-NRAO is currently testing an implementation of the ODS system at the GBT, and plans to validate its operation in the coming months.
-The next NRAO facility to be incorporated into the NRAO ODS system will be the Very Long Baseline Array (VLBA), with efforts underway to encompass its ten dedicated sites across the US.
+The ODS is currently operational at the VLA.
+The NRAO ODS system at the VLA reports upcoming observations to the API, and SpaceX uses this information to schedule the Starlink network to invoke TBA for both their DTC band (1990-1995~MHz) and X-band internet (10.7-12.7~GHz).
+NRAO is currently testing an implementation of the ODS system at the GBT.
+Additionally, new efforts are underway to incorporate the ten dedicated the Very Long Baseline Array (VLBA) sites across the US in ODS.